MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-certified.md

 ## What are **_certified_** custom visuals?

-Certified custom visuals are visuals in the **marketplace** that have met certain **specified code** requirements that have been tested by the Power BI team.
-Once a custom visual has been certified, it offers more features.
-For exmaple, certified custom visuals can **export to PowerPoint**, **be displayed in emails** when a user subscribes to report pages, **be added to the Power BI service and to Power BI Desktop reports**, and **viewed in Power BI mobile and Power BI Embedded**.
+Certified custom visuals are visuals in the **marketplace** that meet certain **specified code** requirements that the **Microsoft Power BI team** testing has approved.
+Once a custom visual is certified, it offers more features.

+Here is a list of the certified custom visual features:

+* The ability to export to PowerPoint.
+* The ability to display a custom visual in emails when a user subscribes to report pages.
+* The ability to add the custom visual to the Power BI service and to a Power BI Desktop report.
+* the ability to viewa custom visual in Power BI mobile and Power BI Embedded.

 The tests performed are designed to check that the visual does not access external services or resources. **Microsoft** is *not* the author of third-party custom visuals, and we advise customers to contact the author directly to verify the functionality of such visual.